DutchJavaDev/LibreBeats/src/frontend/README.md

 ### Multi-server sources (`lib/data/server_registry.dart`)

 `ServerRegistry` (a `ChangeNotifier`) owns the list of Supabase sources.
-Each `ServerConnection` tracks its url, publishable key, signed-in client and health (connecting / healthy / failed).
+Each `ServerConnection` tracks its url, publishable key, signed-in client, health (connecting / healthy / failed) and an optional login override.
 Servers added via Settings are validated by an actual sign-in and persisted with `shared_preferences`.
 On startup the persisted list is reloaded and reconnected, the dart-define seed covers fresh installs.

-Sign-in uses a single development-only shared account for every server, supplied via dart-defines.
+Sign-in uses the default login (set under Settings → Servers → Default login, persisted on device) unless a server has its own override, set from the server detail sheet or delivered by a QR code that includes logins.
+No account ships in the app itself.

 ### Repositories (`lib/data/`)